Crowdfunded Atlis shows electric pickup prototype, again claims 500 miles and 15-minute charge

 According to Atlis, the XT will be available with a 6.5-foot or 8-foot bed, as well as a an 18.5-cubic-foot "frunk."
 Both the bed and frunk get a smattering of outlets and USB ports.
 Atlis noted that it will be able to accommodate service body and flatbed versions as well.
 Atlis said it will offer three-passenger and six-passenger configurations, as well as a 12.8-inch touchscreen infotainment system with Apple CarPlay and Android Auto connectivity.

-As it discusses minute details like spray-in bedliner, Atlis also hopes to help create a 1.5-megawatt DC fast-charging network capable of bringing the XT from 0-100% charge in 15 minutes.
+As it discusses minute details like spray-in bedliner, Atlis also presents big-think projects that would require investment far beyond what it's likely cost to create their prototype.
+It hopes to help create a 1.5-megawatt DC fast-charging network capable of bringing the XT from 0-100% charge in 15 minutes.
 The company has also made ambitious claims about battery cells, recently claiming it had switched to a "cube" format.

 Atlis XP modular electric car platform